muratk5n/thirdwave/en/README.md

 ---

+Energy content, capacity is reported in kilowatt-hour or gigawatt-hour
+- that is the amoung of energy.
+Gigawatt (wout the hour) is a rate, a flow of sorts; I lift a ton of water up, it has potential energy (kwh, gwh).
+Poke a hole, water will flow out, which has power, it can turn a wheel, do work.
+Water can have 2 KWh of (potential) energy, if I poked a hole for 1 kilowatt worth, water runs out in two hours.

+That's how conversion is done; if I have a fuel amount in a certain time, eg barrel per day as below, I calculate GWh from that, divide by 24, I get the power.
+It's easier to compare when all output is brought down to unit time level.

+---

 1 barrel of crude oil carries approximately 1700 kwh of energy.
 An output of 13 million barrels of oil per day translates into,